Fourteen Days Private Tour Portugal, two weeks of fun, curiosities and learning in Portugal.

 Crossing the Arrabida Natural Park, one of the most complete and protected Portuguese parks, over 500 meters high with a fabulous view of the estuary of the Sado river, where we have a resident colony of dolphins not very common for this class of mammals.
 Through scheduling it is possible to take a boat trip to see this fantastic family of mammals.
 With whitish tones of its calcareous cliffs, the blue of the waters and the green of the vegetal mantle that covers the Arrabida mountain, a conjugation of colors that results in a unique image.

-Now its time to visit Setubal, a city where fish and boats were the most important economic factor for centuries, fishing and canning activity was one of the main export products, driven by its port.
+Now its time to visit Setubal, a city where fishing industry and boat industry were the most important economic factor for centuries, fishing and canning activity was one of the main export products, driven by its port.

 In the city center we will find shops for all tastes and ages, from global brands to local brands, with rarities and less conventional products, the culture lurks at every corner where the buildings are living testimonies of a city that has grown and modernized without forgetting its roots, the sea.